Mike Pence rule contrasts with sex misconduct accusations

 Critics also have mocked the vice president for a presumed lack of self-control — as if the rule were necessary to treat women with respect or remain faithful to one’s wife.

-“Offering the Pence rule as a solution to male predation is like saying, ‘I can’t meet with you one on one, otherwise I might eventually assault you,’” Katelyn Beaty, editor at large for Christianity Today, wrote in a New York Times op-ed.
+“Offering the Pence rule as a solution to male predation is like saying, ‘I can’t meet with you one on one, otherwise I might eventually assault you,’ ” Katelyn Beaty, editor at large for Christianity Today, wrote in a New York Times op-ed.
 “If that’s the case, we have far deeper problems around men and power than any personal conduct rule can solve.”

 Jay Richards, research professor at The Catholic University of America and executive editor of the conservative news website The Stream, said the Pence rule is a reasonable response to the dramatic social changes that have torn down the boundaries between the sexes over the past half-century.